lupyuen/nuttx-ox64/README.md

 # Strangeness in Ox64 BL808 PLIC

+PLIC in Ox64 BL808 is acting really strange...

-TODO: Why is Interrupt Priority set for 4 Interrupts, when we only set 1 (for UART)?
+Why is Interrupt Priority set for 4 Interrupts, when we only set 1 (for UART)?

 ```text
 bl602_attach: Set PLIC Interrupt Priority to 1